Chioma Onyekwere: Post-Collegiate

 As a member of the Nigerian Senior National Track and Field Team, Onyekwere was selected to compete in the 2016 African Championships in Athletics in Durban, South Africa.
-She would go on to earn two Bronze Medals at these games.
+She would go on to earn two bronze medals at these games.
 She helped complete a Nigerian-podium sweep by placing 3rd in the Discus with a top throw of 53.91 meters behind teammates Nwanneka Okwelogu and Chinwe Okoro.
 She also placed 3rd in the Shot put with a top throw of 15.71 meters.

 In the 2018 African Championships in Athletics held in Asaba, Nigeria, Onyekwere decided to focus her efforts solely on the Discus throw.
 This paid off as she put on a show for her home country, earning a Gold Medal the Discus throw with a then personal best throw of 58.09 meters.
 Onyekwere was invited to represent Team Africa in the 2018 IAAF Continental Cup held in Ostrava, Czech Republic.
 She finished in 4th place with a top throw of 56.68 meters and had the furthest mark of any African Discus thrower in the competition.

-In 2019, she won the Gold Medal at the 2019 African Games in Rabat, Morocco.
+In 2019, she won the gold medal at the 2019 African Games in Rabat, Morocco.
 Her winning throw of 59.91 meters was also the African Games record the event.
 Onyekwere competed in the 2019 IAAF World Athletics Championship in Doha.
 She threw a personal best throw of 61.38 meters in the qualifying round and finished in 13th place, one spot shy of advancing to the finals.

 In 2021, she broke the Nigerian National Record for the discus throw with throw of 63.30 meters.
 The previous record of 61.58 meters was set by Chinwe Okoro in 2016.

-In 2022, she successfully defended her African Championship winning her 2nd consecutive Gold Medal in the Discus Throw at the 2022 African Championships in Athletics held in Saint Pierre, Mauritius with a top throw of 58.18 meters.
+In 2022, she successfully defended her African Championship winning her 2nd consecutive gold medal in the Discus Throw at the 2022 African Championships in Athletics held in Saint Pierre, Mauritius with a top throw of 58.18 meters.
 After failing to reach the finals of the 2022 World Athletics Championships, she bounced back a couple weeks later at the 2022 Commonwealth Games finishing in first place with a throw of 61.70 meters.
 This throw was a season's best and helped her earn Nigeria's first ever women's Discus Throw title in the history of the Commonwealth Games.

+In 2023, she broke the African Record for the Women's Discus with a throw of 64.96 meters achieved in April 2023.
+The previous African record was 64.87 meters set in 2007 by Elizna Naude of South Africa.